joeyvon2434/liri-node-app/README.md

 Practice using Node by making a command line app

 The liri command line app takes in a few different inputs from the command line and outputs the requested information.

+All commands start with "node liri"

  The acceptable commands are:
 1. my-tweets
 2. spotify-this-song 'song name'
 3. movie-this 'movie name'
 4. do-what-it-says

+For example, in the command line type "node liri my-tweets" to get recent tweets. or " node liri movie-this it", etc...

 For movie-this and spotify-this-song, input the movie or song name after the command.